r-h/number-words-web-calc/README.md

 # About

-This is a simple web-based calculator which can parse and evaluate simple expressions like `4 * 5`, `675 -3` and also expressions given as german words e.g. `dreihundertzweiundneunzig mal sieben` and even 'mixed' expressions like `dreihundertzweiundneunzig mal 7`.
+This is a simple web-based calculator which can evaluate simple expressions like `4 * 5`, `675 -3` and also expressions given as german words e.g. `dreihundertzweiundneunzig mal sieben` and even 'mixed' expressions like `zweiundneunzig mal 7`.

 I wrote this some years ago as a respond to a test for an job application.
 The orginal requirements can be found [here](REQUIREMENTS.md).